ulicious/hermes/doc/index.rst

 HERMES: Hydrogen Economy Routing Model for cost-efficient Supply
 ================================================================

-HERMES is a multi commodity multi mean of transport algorithm, capable to find the most cost-effective transportation route from pre-defined starting points to a desired location.
-The algorithm derives possible solutions for transportation from a starting point to the final destination.
-Based on the underlying infrastructure data, the algorithm iteratively explores infrastructure nodes and calculates costs for each reached node.
-It terminates as soon as it reaches the final destination and exploration to other nodes is not possible anymore
+HERMES is a multi-commodity routing model for hydrogen and hydrogen-derived energy carriers.
+It combines preprocessing of ports, gas pipelines, liquid pipeline infrastructure, and location-specific conversion costs with a routing heuristic that searches for the lowest-cost supply path to a user-defined destination.

+The current workflow is split into four main steps:

+1. Process raw infrastructure and techno-economic input data.
+2. Create start locations and attach production and conversion costs.
+3. Run the routing algorithm for all start locations.
+4. Optionally create plots for the generated results.

+The documentation in this folder reflects the current repository structure, the active YAML configuration files, and the parameter set used by the latest code in ``_1_script_process_raw_data.py``, ``_2_create_random_locations.py``, ``_3_main.py``, and ``_4_plot_results.py``.

 Citation
 ========